chrismillar03/r6-account-editor/README.md

 3. Start the application to select an account to change and what values.

 ## Notes:
-You can use any account in the `.env` file it's only used for API calls.
+You can use any account in the `config.json` file it's only used for API calls.

 Credit to [CNDRD](https://github.com/CNDRD) for creating [siegeapi](https://github.com/CNDRD/siegeapi)